gibbygano/ChatBDC/README.md

 2. `deno install`
 3. Create .env file in root
 4. Add the required variables and values.
 See config.ts.
+5. Add your own `carlQuotes.ts` with stupid quotes from your own favorite carl.
 5. `deno run dev`

 ---